DavidDerhy/api-docs/source/includes/_getting_started.md

 Our sandbox offers you the same functionality as the live API.
 So  you can start developing your application without any risk of loosing money or unintentionally altering data.

 ### Using Starter Kits
 We provide you with a set of Fidor Starter Kits.
-They been created to help you understand how the API and the authentication works.
-You also can use the code smaples as starting points for your own application.
+They have been created to help you understand how the API and the authentication works.
+You also can use the code samples as a starting point for your own application.

 They work out of the box - you just have to adjust the URL and callback URL to where you put the program.

-Until now we provide example application for following programming languages/frameworks:
+Until now we provide example applications for following programming languages/frameworks:

 - ruby/sinatra
 - php (plain)